bigcommerce/dev-docs/docs/api-docs/customers/current-customer-api.md

 </script>
 ```

-The above JavaScript should alert to the browser with a JWT token if you are logged into the storefront with a customer account.
+The above JavaScript should alert the browser with a JWT token after logging into the storefront with a customer account.
 The JWT returned from this endpoint (example below) can be decoded on [JWT.IO](https://jwt.io/).

 If a shopper is browsing as a guest, BigCommerce will return a `404` response, and you will see an error message.
 Wrapping your script in a `{{#if customer}}` Handlebars helper will check for a logged-in customer before running the request.
 For more information, visit Handlebars Helpers.
 [Handlebars Helpers](https://developer.bigcommerce.com/stencil-docs/reference-docs/handlebars-helpers-reference#if).